Go to search feature Go to content

 That indicates increasing optimism after the significant drop seen in the spring of 2022, which was connected to the Covid-19 lock down of Shanghai.
 As the autumn survey was conducted before China ended its zero-Covid strategy in December, sentiment is likely to continue to improve.

 After a decline in all sub-indexes in the spring survey, there was a mixed picture in the autumn survey.
 The profit outlook improved from 49.6 to 53.7, while the sales outlook fell from 55.0 to 53.7.
 Compared with the spring survey, there is cautious optimism on order intake as fewer companies expect sales to decrease.
-Still, less than 50 percent of the surveyed companies reported growth in order intake.
+Still, less than 50 per cent of the surveyed companies reported growth in order intake.
 There are also indications that companies are becoming more cautious about investments, and the mood appears to be shifting to a “wait and see” approach.

 Although the overall index improved, the trend is still consistent with what was seen in the spring survey and sentiment remains subdued given that a fair amount of uncertainty remains.